 dk(k) is a vector of nd dimensionless unmeasured input disturbances.

-wid(k) is a vector of nid ≥ 1 dimensionless white noise inputs, assumed to have zero mean and unity variance.
+wid(k) is a vector of nid ≥ 1 dimensionless white noise inputs, assumed to have zero mean and unit variance.

 If you do not provide an input disturbance model, then the controller uses a default model, which has integrators with dimensionless unity gain added to its outputs.
 An integrator is added for each unmeasured input disturbance, unless doing so would cause a violation of state observability.
 In this case, a static system with dimensionless unity gain is used instead.